TonyRod116/T-Tetris/README.md

 - Making sure no “ghost” T-cells remained after animation.
 - Handling edge cases where dissolving T overlaps other pieces or at the board edge.
 - Syncing blink animation with T-dissolving logic.

 ---

+## How to Play

+- Move and Rotate: Use the arrow keys to move the shapes.
+Up Arrow or D: Rotate the shape clockwise.
+A: Rotate the shape counterclockwise.
+- Clear Rows: When you complete a full row, it disappears and the blocks above will fall down to fill the empty space.
+- The game ends when there is no more room for new shapes at the top of the board.

+---